I got on the train at the designated time, sat on my assigned seat. As I was placing my backpack on the rack, a new voice appeared in my head.

 Alone, a word I have never known.
-I have always been blessed with the narrator’s voice, I wonder if at some point I did things on my own, was I ever able to race it, win it or even disobey it, “Don’t be ridiculous,” I tell myself, “who would want to lose such wealth.”
+I have always been blessed with the narrator’s voice, I wonder if at some point I did things on my own, was I ever able to race it, “Don’t be ridiculous,” I tell myself, “who would want to lose such wealth.”

-The train is going faster, the orders are getting louder, to follow my own narrative I struggle.
+The train is going faster, the commands are getting louder, to follow my own narrative I struggle.

-A narration or a dictation remains a question of perception, if tells me how I feel, it is an inception .
-“I would call it guidance, a spiritual guidance,” said the voice.
+A narration or a dictation remains a question of perception, “I would call it guidance, spiritual guidance,” said the voice.

-I am sat in my designated seat, on my pre-booked journey.
-I am being told it is coming to an end.
+I am sat in my designated seat, in my pre-booked journey.
+I am told it is coming to an end.